damiandev22/huddle-landing-page-with-single-introductory-section/README.md

 - The use of vw, vh and % to adjust size of elements.
 - How to add animations.
+- How to use .svg in html files.

 ### Continued development

 - Continue using vw, vh and % to adjust size of elements.
 - Continue using animations in order to improve the style of the web.
+- Copy .svg code in html files.

 ### Useful resources